-5. If applicable, what is the appeal process with respect to LIM notations that I can convey to concerned residents?
+5. If applicable, what is the appeal process with respect to LIM notations concerned residents?

 I am not aware of any specific appeals process with respect to LIM notations under the Local Government Official Information and Meetings Act 1987.
 However, you may wish to seek further advice from the Department of Internal Affairs, and to discuss opportunities to amend this Act with your Ministerial colleagues.